CiscoTestAutomation/getting-started/develop-guide/contribute/contribute.rst

 Update the changelog
 --------------------
-We use changelogs for each package (:monospace:`genielibs/pkgs/<name>-pkg/changelog`) to track all development efforts by month and year.
+We use changelogs for each package (``changelog/undistributed/``) to track new features, updates and fixes.

 #.
-In the repo, locate the year and month for the next release.

-#.
-In your fork of the main repo, in the :monospace:`<month>.md` file, add a clear and brief description of your change.
+Create a new changelog file in ``changelog/undistributed/``.
+The genieparser repo README explains how in the `how to write changelog <https://github.com/CiscoTestAutomation/genieparser#how-to-write-changelog>`_ section.

 You can either edit the file directly, or change it locally and then :ref:`commit your changes <commit-changes>`.